Smilax aristolochiifolia: Food

 Its roots are extracted to be used in flavoring beverages, dairy desserts, baked goods and candies.
 Sarsaparilla was once a main ingredient for flavoring root beer.
 However, the taste of the root extract itself is sweet and bitter.

 Medicinal

-Smilax aristolochiifolia root has extensive medicinal uses.
-As the traditional medicine, it is used to treat leprosy, tumors, cancer, psoriasis and rheumatism.
+Smilax aristolochiifolia root has extensive uses in traditional medicine, where it is used for leprosy, tumors, cancer, psoriasis and rheumatism.
 It is also used as tonic for anemia and skin diseases.
-It is reported to have anti-inflammatory, testosterogenic, aphrodisiac and progesterogenic effects.
+It is reported to have anti-inflammatory, testosterogenic, aphrodisiac, and progesterogenic effects.
 Therefore, sarsaparilla roots are often promoted as male rejuvenator.
 Not only that but it was used to build lean body mass by some gym enthusiasts.
 Also it is believed to improve digestion and arouse appetite.
 Natives in New Guinea use the stem of sarsaparilla as treatment for toothache.
-However, no definite scientific evidence is given to the medicinal effects of sarsaparilla and in excessive doses, it can be harmful.
+However, no definite scientific evidence is given to support the putative medicinal effects of sarsaparilla and in excessive doses, it can be harmful.